jub-ecosystem/mictlanx-client/README.md

 ### :lock: Token based authentication
 This functionality allows developers to avoid implementation of token-based authentication provided by [JWT](https://jwt.io/)

-The following diagram shows you the five operations that a user managed by Xolo.
+The following diagram shows you the five operations that a user can perform using **Xolo**.

 <p align="center">
   <img width="350" src="./assets/xolo_tokens.png" />